-Self-described as the Asian empress of the gay streets of Sydney is Malaysian-born musician, performance artist and DJ, Dyan Tai.
+Self-described as the Gaysian empress of Sydney is trilingual Malaysian-born, Chinese Australian musician, performance artist and DJ, Dyan Tai.

-Also featured in the "Chinese Australian" episode of award-winning ABC show "You Can't Ask That", his work and performances continue to center around his upbringing in conservative Malaysia and his quest to find freedom where we find ourselves.
+Also featured in the "Chinese Australian" episode of award winning ABC show "You Can't Ask That" (Season 6), his work and performances continue to centre around his upbringing in conservative Malaysia and his quest to find freedom wherever we find ourselves.

-As a musician, artist and event producer his work has received support from Create NSW, City of Sydney and Inner West Council.
-His dedication to music and the community has seen him nominated for the 2022 ACON Honours Award in "Arts and Entertainment"; and Inner West Council’s 2022 Citizen of The Year Award where he received special recognition for his contribution to the QTPOC community.
+Dyan is also a presenter on FBI Radio’s Kings & Queens and a guest speaker at music and community events such as Electronic Music Conference 10th Anniversary, ACON, Settlement Services International.
+His dedication has seen him nominated for an 2022 ACON Honours Award in "Arts and Entertainment"; in Arts and Entertainment and the 2022 Inner West Council Citizen of The Year Award with a special recognition for his contribution to the QTPOC community.

 As a club DJ, Dyan has developed a niche in 2000s rnb/hip hop and pop anthems.
 He is a resident DJ and guest performer at various venues and events across Sydney (Mardi Gras Fair Day, Heaps Gay, Unicorns Party, Honcho Disko, Marly Bar, Goros, Bank Hotel)

 As the founder of Worship Queer Collective, Dyan continues to raise awareness and visibility of Queer & Trans People of Colour (QTPOC) as the founder of Worship Queer Collective which was recognised and cited as part of the global movement to unite Queer Asians and QTBIPOC communities alongside New York, LA, San Francisco and Toronto.